duncan/dev/pages/cv.md

 ### Synapse Group

-**June 1995 - June 1997: Web Developer**, hired based on my website work while attending architecture school, I helped build a variety of early websites, including the very first versions of the [Hilton][htn] website.
+**June 1995 - June 1997: Web Developer**, responsible for helping to build a variety of early websites, including the first versions of the [Hilton][htn] website, which featured online reservations and frequency program features.

 ## Professional History (Photography)

-The highlight of my professional photography career is certainly being the main stage photographer for [TED Conferences][ted] from 2009 until 2016.
-I also photographed for O’Reilly Media’s conferences as well as events for Apple and Salesforce.
+The highlight of Duncan’s professional photography career is undoubtedly serving as the main stage photographer for [TED Conferences][ted] from 2009 until 2016.
+He also photographed for O’Reilly Media’s conferences as well as events for Apple and Salesforce.

 ## Published Works

 ### Agile Web Development with Rails

-This definitive book about Ruby on Rails by [Dave Thomas][dave] and [David Heinemeier Hansson][dhh] was first published by [Pragmatic Bookshelf][prag] in 2005, but Rails moved so fast that a slew of editions followed and Dave Thomas enlisted a group of co-authors, myself included, to complete them.
+This definitive book about Ruby on Rails by [Dave Thomas][dave] and [David Heinemeier Hansson][dhh] was first published by [Pragmatic Bookshelf][prag] in 2005.
+After that, Rails moved so fast that a slew of editions followed, and Dave Thomas enlisted a group of co-authors, including Duncan, to contribute.

-**2nd Edition: December 2006** was the first edition that my material focusing on deploying Rails applications appeared, along with contributions from Leon Breedt, Mike Clark, [Justin Gehtland][geht], and Andreas Schwarz.
+**2nd Edition: December 2006** was the first edition that Duncan’s material focusing on deploying Rails applications appeared, along with contributions from Leon Breedt, Mike Clark, [Justin Gehtland][geht], and Andreas Schwarz.
 <br><span class="text-xs">ISBN: 978-0977616633</span>

 **3rd Edition: April 2009** was updated for Rails version 2 with [Sam Ruby][samr] taking over as the lead author of the book.